 How Often To Water Pepper Seeds

 The schedule for watering peppers depends on your environment and the type of mix you’re using.
-You’ll need to water the seed pots when the mix starts getting dry.
+Add water to the seed pots when the mix starts getting dry.

 The watering frequency is usually every day or every other day.
 Watch for the top of the mix to turn a lighter color, which lets you know it’s getting dry.